domapic/domapic-base/README.md

 	* Returns:
 		* Promise.resolve(userData) -> Allowed, pass the user data to authorization methods.
 		* Rejected promise -> Unauthorized.
 * `authenticate` - API operation for requesting a new api key.
 This api point needs authentication as well, so, if your system  authentication is only api key based, you have to define an initial api key that could be used to request more in case it´s needed.
-This method supports `jwt` authentication as well, if it is implemented.
+This method supports _Json Web Token_ authentication as well, if it is implemented.
-	* `auth` - Authorization method for the `/api/auth/apikey` POST api resource.
+	* `auth` - Authorization method for the `/api/auth/apikey` _POST_ api resource.
-	* `handler` - Operation handler for the `/api/auth/apikey` POST api resource.
+	* `handler` - Operation handler for the `/api/auth/apikey` _POST_ api resource.
 		* Should return a new api key.
 * `revoke` - API operation for removing an api key.
 This api resource needs authentication as well.
-	* `auth` - Authorization method for the `/api/auth/apikey` DELETE api resource.
+	* `auth` - Authorization method for the `/api/auth/apikey` _DELETE_ api resource.
-	* `handler` - Operation handler for the `/api/auth/apikey` DELETE api resource.
+	* `handler` - Operation handler for the `/api/auth/apikey` _DELETE_ api resource.
 		* Arguments:
 			* `apiKey` - Api key to be removed.
 		* Any returned value will be ignored, and not exposed to the api response.